https://www.thewomens.org.au/patients-visitors/pec-week-23

-You must be around 23 weeks of your pregnancy!
+You must be around 23 weeks pregnant!

 Part 1: Emotional ‘ups and downs’